addydude/NYRA-Natural-Yoga-Recognition-Assistant/README.md

 - Flask web framework
 - OpenCV for computer vision
 - Mediapipe for pose detection
+- HuggingFace Transformers for advanced pose classification
 - TensorFlow Hub for AI models
+- WebSockets for real-time communication
+- Firebase for cloud storage and deployment
 - Matplotlib for data visualization

 ## Installation